arvinkent17/PDO/README.md

 Dynamic PDO Database Class

-It is easy, secured and reusable to any websites projects development that uses PHP programming languages.
+It is easy, secured and reusable to any website projects development that uses PHP programming language.

 How to use it?

-Just extend the database class
+Just extend your class with database class

 Example: